DUI defendant granted diversion

-DUI with collision reduced to wet reckless -- no jail time
+DUI with collision reduced to wet reckless with no jail time

 People v.
 EM (L.A.
 Superior Court, Rancho Cucamonga, 2017)

 Our client was arrested for DUI resulting in a traffic collision.
-His BAC was alleged to be 0.09%.
-We negotiated a plea agreement to a "wet reckless," which allowed our client to do community labor and six (6) months of electronic alcohol monitoring instead of jail time.
+His blood-alcohol level was alleged to be 0.09%.
+We negotiated a plea agreement to a “wet reckless,” which allowed our client to do community labor and six (6) months of electronic alcohol monitoring instead of jail time.

-Community service for a traffic collision with 0.31% BAC
+No jail for traffic collision with 0.31% BAC

 People v.
 SH (Los Angeles Superior Court, Airport, 2015)

 Our client caused a traffic collision and blew a 0.31% BAC (nearly four times the legal limit) on a DUI breath test.
 The LA City Attorney charged our client with DUI and sought a 30-day jail sentence.
 We were able to negotiate a successful plea bargain, however, under which our client did alcohol education and community service and received no jail time.